 THINGS I LOVE

-Books, writing, summer, live theater, hiking, British comedy, bookstores, non-fat lattes, Disneyland, eggplant, Marvin’s guitar playing, homegrown tomatoes, dark chocolate, “I Love Lucy” reruns, Christmas, the smell of vanilla, Italy, cats and dogs, cheesecake, vintage rock.
+Books, writing, summer, live theater, hiking, British comedy, bookstores, lattes, Disneyland, Marvin’s guitar playing, homegrown tomatoes, dark chocolate, Christmas, the smell of vanilla, Italy, cats and dogs, cheesecake, vintage rock.

 THINGS I DO NOT LOVE

-Road trips, wind, cleaning house, turtleneck sweaters (or anything else touching my neck), slasher movies, porta-potties, mayonnaise, tight shoes, funerals, snakes, stinky perfume, overripe bananas, traffic.
+Road trips, wind, cleaning house, turtleneck sweaters (or anything else touching my throat), slasher movies, porta potties, mayonnaise, funerals, snakes, stinky perfume, overripe bananas, traffic.

 Touching the tip of my tongue to the end of my nose, driving stick, making peanut brittle that doesn’t break your teeth, reciting the alphabet backward, outwitting small children.